 It all has to do with credit card transactions.
 The computer scientists who conducted the tests stockpiled billions of spam e-mails and made 120 separate transactions via credit card.
-The catch was they found out 95% of their purchases was processed by three companies (in Azerbaijan, the West Indies, and Denmark).
+The catch was they found out 95% of their purchases were processed by three companies (in Azerbaijan, the West Indies, and Denmark).

 Here’s a little explanatory text from the New York Times article that broke the story: